UniStuttgart-VISUS/megamol/plugins/cinematiccamera/README.md

 ### Example

-The sample project supported in the `example` folder of this plugin.
+The sample project which is supported in the `example` folder of this plugin (`cinematiccam_simplemol.mmprj`) has to be copied into the `bin` folder of megamol.
+In a shell change to the `bin` folder of the megamol executables and start the program with the command:
+*Under Windows:* `".\mmconsole.exe -p cinematiccam_simplemol.mmprj -i cinematiccamera_simplemol instance"`
+*Under Linux:* `"./megamol.sh -p cinematiccam_simplemol.mmprj -i cinematiccamera_simplemol instance"`
 As data source for the PDBLoader (Parameter: pdbFilename) any protein from e.g. the [RCSB](http://www.rcsb.org/pdb/home/home.do) can be used.
-In a shell change to the `bin` folder of the megamol executables and start the program with the command:
-` .\mmconsole.exe -p cinematiccam_simplemol.mmprj -i cinematiccamera_simplemol instance`